imanghafoori1/laravel-microscope/README.md

 php artisan check:compact
 ```

-- In php 7.3 if you "compact" a non-existant variable you will get an error, so this command checks the entire project for wrong `compact()` calls and reports to you, which parameters should be removed.
+- In php 7.3 if you "compact" a non-existent variable you will get an error, so this command checks the entire project for wrong `compact()` calls and reports to you, which parameters should be removed.

 ----------------------